upenn-libraries/htr2hpc/README_Docker.md

 eScriptorium should be available at http://localhost:8080.
 Use the admin username and password from `variables.env`.

-WARNING: Do not attempt to train models.
-The htr2hpc module has not been updated to work with Penn the SAS HPC GPC.

 ### To clear everything out and start over: